 THE SIZE of Akoya pearls average around 7 mm, but pearls as small as about 2 mm all the way up to a respectable 11 mm are also harvested.
 Of course, the price of the pearl increases with its size and the smoothness of the surface of a pearl as well as its lustre also have a major influence on this.

 THE COLOUR of naturally occurring Akoya pearls covers a range from silvery white and creamy, to delicate shades of pink and gold, through to elegant grey and blue.
-When buying pearl jewelry, you should always be advised as to whether or not the pearl has been artificially coloured.
+When buying pearl jewellery, you should always be advised as to whether or not the pearl has been artificially coloured.
 The colour of pearls is mainly influenced by the type of oyster it is from or more specifically, the colour of its nacre.
 In addition to the basic colour, you might see other colour undertones on the pearl.
 These could be silver or pink on white pearls, golden tones on gold or cream-coloured pearls, and grey or blue for grey-blue shades of pearls.
 However the blend of base colour and undertone might also be much more subtle.
 Each pearl is quite simply an original.

 HARDNESS: On the Mohs scale of hardness, Akoya pearls score 2.5 to 3, which ranks them alongside the softer minerals.
 If we were to compare them to minerals, they are slightly harder than halite, which is rock salt, and can be as hard as calcite.

-Akoya pearl jewelry
+Akoya pearl jewellery

 Akoya pearls are seen as a symbol of purity and innocence.
-What fascinates us about them is their variety of colours and shapes and thanks to these, they can be used to create original jewelry, whether in a minimalist or romantic style.
+What fascinates us about them is their variety of colours and shapes and thanks to these, they can be used to create original jewellery, whether in a minimalist or romantic style.

-Among pearl jewelry, the most typical are bracelets and shorter and longer necklaces which use pearls of very similar size and quality.
-Many a woman claim that these are a staple of a jewelry box.
+Among pearl jewellery, the most typical are bracelets and shorter and longer necklaces which use pearls of very similar size and quality.
+Many a woman claim that these are a staple of a jewellery box.
 Peal bracelets and necklaces also go very well with gold rings or earrings decorated with Akoya pearls, which can be found in the KLENOTA range, in both classic and refreshingly modern designs.
 If you're looking for a versatile, timeless accessory, choose a bracelet or stud earrings.

 Of course, you can also rely on pearls for special occasions.
 An example of a good investment is a KLENOTA pearl set made of Akoya pearls, which will be a fitting accessory for a woman at important business meetings, but also for a bride as she walks down the aisle.
 And even women who prefer a minimalist style won’t go without pearls.
 They will especially appreciate the design simplicity of stud earrings or a chain necklace decorated with pearls, which is a lighter version of the classic pearl necklace.